jcaillon/valet/docs/content/docs/020.new-commands/_index.md

 #### Implementation tips

 The section [performance tips][performance-tips] gives you pointer to write scripts that are fast to execute.

+You don't have to remember all the Valet functions or look at the documentation every 5s: check [this section][work-on-bash-scripts] to learn how to configure VScode to have autocompletion on all Valet functions.

 ### 🧪 (optional) Test your command